 Finding The Right Tenants

-Just like you would screen tenants for a single-family house or an apartment rental, it is important to carefully screen potential tenants for your mobile home in Southern California and Ohio.
+Just like you would screen tenants for a single-family house or an apartment rental, it is important to carefully screen potential tenants for your mobile home in Ohio and Southern California.
 Perform background and credit checks as necessary to make sure you are letting the right people move into the home.
 Many landlords outsource this step to professional screening companies.
 The cost upfront can save you thousands over the long-term.
 With more and more Americans looking for affordable housing, the perception of mobile homes is changing.
 People are choosing to spend their money on experiences vs. stuff, so having a smaller home simply makes sense for many people.
 As the small home trend continues to prove, you don’t need a large space to have a beautiful home.
 In today’s market, more and more tenants are opening their minds to the idea of living in a mobile home rental.

 Different Types of Repairs

 As the owner of a mobile home, the repairs you have to face will be much different than those of a single-family home or apartment.
 Typically, your repair bills will be much less as long as you are working with qualified contractors who know what they are doing.
 Some things you should watch out for include holes in the siding or roof which will cause water damage to the property.
 You should also always make sure that the skirting around the property is in good shape, without any damage.
 The skirting wraps around the home, covering the space between the floor of the mobile home and the ground.
 Damaged skirting can lead to water damage and pest problems.
 Another thing to watch out for is damage to the flooring.
 Soft spots leading to holes in the floor are a common problem for mobile homeowners.
 To ensure the property is safe and to catch any maintenance problems before they become larger issues, be sure to do a maintenance check annually.
 Also, make it clear to your tenants that they can come to you if there is ever any problem.